LucasEnard/benchmark-python-objectscript/README.md

 | ObjectScript graph obj | 0.66       | 1                      | 1.2              |
 | ObjectScript obj       | 0.55       | 0.83                   | 1                |

+We conclude that;<br>
+Using the graph BP function we have a lose of performance of roughly 30% compared to the non graph BP in objectscript.
+Using the graph BP function we have a win of performance of roughly 40% compared to the python BP.
+Using the python BP we have a lose of performance of roughly 80% compared to the non grahp BP in objectscript.

+This lose of performance is the price for the use of python and it's qol functions.<br>
+It is to be noted that it still allows us to transmit a thousand request/message holding information in a matter of seconds.

 # 4. Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.